porag-m06/Awesome-Books-Ometman-Porag/README.md

 - mkdir .github/workflows
 - copy the linters.yml file to the directory created above.
 - touch .gitignore if not created already and add node_modules/ to it.
-- initialize npm to create package.json file by running the command: npm i -y      => here i for install & -y for saying yes to all
+- initialize npm to create package.json file by running the command:
+> npm i -y
+(here i for install & -y for saying yes to all)

 ************************
 For Webhint (optional):
 ************************
+- Run
-- npm install --save-dev hint@7.x
+> npm install --save-dev hint@7.x
-- To fix validation errors: npx hint .
+- To fix validation errors run:
+> npx hint .

 **************
 For Stylelint
 **************
+- Run
-- Run >>> npm install --save-dev stylelint@13.x stylelint-scss@3.x stylelint-config-standard@21.x stylelint-csstree-validator@1.x
+> npm install --save-dev stylelint@13.x stylelint-scss@3.x stylelint-config-standard@21.x stylelint-csstree-validator@1.x
-- Copy .stylelintrc.json to the root directory of your project.
+- Copy **.stylelintrc.json** to the root directory of your project.

+- Run
-- Run >>> npx stylelint "**/*.{css,scss}" on the root of your directory of your project.
+> npx stylelint "**/*.{css,scss}"
+on the root of your directory of your project.
 - Fix linter errors.

 *******
-ESLint*
+ESLint
 *******
+- Run
-- Run >>> [npm install --save-dev eslint@7.x eslint-config-airbnb-base@14.x eslint-plugin-import@2.x babel-eslint@10.x]
+>>> npm install --save-dev eslint@7.x eslint-config-airbnb-base@14.x eslint-plugin-import@2.x babel-eslint@10.x
-- Copy .eslintrc.json to the root directory of your project.
+- Copy **.eslintrc.json** to the root directory of your project.

+- Run
+> npx eslint .
-- Run >>> [npx eslint .]  on the root of your directory of your project.
+on the root of your directory of your project.
 - Fix linter errors.

 ### Deployment